AgentMindStorm/translation-porter/README.md

 To easily write the section code (§) symbol for color formatting in a prefix or suffix, write SECTION.

+To indicate no prefix or suffix, write NULL.
+Although these fields are optional, you may want to add a suffix without adding a prefix.

 ### Example:

 `SECTIONe` outputs as `§e`.
 [See a full list of formatting codes here.](https://minecraft.wiki/w/Formatting_codes#Color_codes)